 By 1894, 23 more states had adopted the holiday, and on June 28, 1894, Pres.
 Grover Cleveland signed a law making the first Monday in September a national holiday.

-In a way, Goodwill Central Coast celebrates Labor Day EVERY day, helping individuals with disabilities and other barriers find meaningful employment and education opportunities.
+In a way, Goodwill Central Coast celebrates Labor Day EVERY day, helping individuals with disabilities and other obstacles find meaningful employment and education opportunities.

 Our local impact also includes the employment of 600 local workers, providing nearly 14,000 local job services and contributing $14 million in local wages, taxes, and benefits.
 Now that’s the power of work!

-At Goodwill CC, we believe that everyone has the right to work, but for many individuals, the barriers to employment are too high to overcome alone.
+At Goodwill CC, we believe that everyone has the right to work, but for many individuals, the obstacles to employment are too high to overcome alone.

-These barriers include homelessness, military service, single parenting, incarceration, addiction, job displacement, and more.
-These barriers should not define a person’s identity because they have so much more to offer.
+These obstacles include homelessness, military service, single parenting, incarceration, addiction, job displacement, and more.
+These obstacles should not define a person’s identity because they have so much more to offer.